awsdocs/aws-robomaker-developer-guide/doc_source/create-deployment-job.md

 1. Specify a **Robot deployment timeout**\.
 Deployment to an individual robot will stop if it does not complete before the amount of time specified\.

+1. Optionally, provide a **Download condition file in S3**\.
+The file is a script you can use to verify the robot is ready to download and install the deployment\.
+For example, you can check to see if the robot is in a charging station and not performing a task \(like flying or moving objects\)\.

+1. Optionally, you can **lock S3 file to the latest etag**\.
+The entity tag is a has of the Amazon S3 object and reflects changes to the contents of the file, not its metadata\.
+When selected, AWS RoboMaker will ensure that version is used during deployment\.

 1. Optionally, under **Tags**, specify one or more tags for the deployment\.
 Tags are words or phrases that act as metadata for identifying and organizing your AWS resources\.
 Each tag consists of a key and a value\.
 You can manage tags for your deployment on the **Deployment details** page\.

    For more about tagging, see [Tagging Your AWS RoboMaker Rseources](https://docs.aws.amazon.com/robomaker/latest/dg/tagging.html)\.